-Rash of Burglaries Bedevil; Common Sense Can Soothe
+With Vehicle as Weapon of Terror, ‘Lone Wolf’ Targets Lower Manhattan Bike Path

 “The burglaries are happening in four- and five-story walk-ups,” said Lanot.
 “We’re urging you all to lock your doors and windows.”

 Packages are also being stolen because delivery people from UPS and FedEx, among other companies, are leaving items at the lobby doors instead of delivering directly to the recipient and getting a signature.
-Captain Lanot said that if community members see someone leaving packages outside the building or in the lobby, to call the company and/or 311.
+Capt.
+Lanot said that if community members see someone leaving packages outside the building or in the lobby, to call the company and/or 311.

 Officer Jarett Di Lorenzo, of Crime Prevention, suggested that if residents see anyone suspicious in the building who they haven’t seen before, say hello (to possibly scare them off) or, if they try to come in the door at the same time a resident does, refuse them entry by telling them to either use their key or call the person they’re coming to see.